StratusGrid/terraform-account-starter/README.md

 GitHub: [StratusGrid/terraform-account-starter](https://github.com/StratusGrid/terraform-account-starter)

-This is to showcase the use of many of the StratusGrid modules working together using terraform version 0.12.
+This is to showcase the use of many of the StratusGrid modules working together using terraform.

 It will initiate a fully configured AWS account with config and logging set up in all 4 US regions, with terraform state and cloudtrail in us-east-1